Back to blog

 Factors to consider

-In setting up an organization certain aspects require consideration.
-First, it is critical to point out that the design of organizational structures has a significant effect on the performance of departments and jobs.
-This can affect roles and responsibilities as well as facilitate decision-making and performance.
-These become important and it’s necessary to define them for better understanding and cooperation.
+When setting up an organization, certain aspects require consideration.
+First, the design of organizational structures has a significant effect on the performance of departments and jobs.
+This affects roles and responsibilities as well as facilitating decision-making and performance.
+Defining these clearly is necessary for better understanding and cooperation.

-The hierarchy process particularly for matrix structures and project-based divisions has to be wisely decided for efficiency.
-Furthermore, each process can be made more accurate and faster by the specialization of roles within an organization, which will increase its efficiency.
-Finally, it is possible to determine how the organization’s performance will be impacted by developing and enforcing specific communication protocols.
-As integrated, all these elements define the success and future development of the organization.
+The hierarchy process, particularly for matrix structures and project-based divisions, must be wisely decided for efficiency.
+Furthermore, specialization of roles within an organization can make each process more accurate and faster, increasing efficiency.
+Finally, developing and enforcing specific communication protocols can determine how the organization’s performance will be impacted.
+Together, all these elements define the success and future development of the organization.
 Here are a few things to note:

 • Organizational design affects organizational performance, especially at the department level.